Omicometrics/pypls/README.md

     ```
     Parameters:
     `kfold`: Fold in cross validation.
 For leave-one-out cross validation,
-    set it to `n`, is the number of samples.
+    set it to `n`, the number of samples.
     `estimator`: The classifier, valid values are `opls` and `pls`.
 Defaults to `opls`.
     `scaler`: scaling of variable matrix.
      * `uv`: zero mean and unit variance scaling.